Joint & Muscle Health

 Getting Started

-If you decide to start a stretching program, experts recommend doing some light physical activity for five to ten minutes at each session before stretching.
-That can warm up your muscles and make it easier and safer to stretch.
+If you start a stretching program, experts recommend doing some light physical activity for five to ten minutes at each session before stretching.
+This movement is especially helpful if you lead a sedentary lifestyle.
+This movement can warm up your muscles and make stretching easier and safer.
 Then, each stretch is usually held for 30 seconds to a minute.
 And you should repeat each stretch on both sides of your body.

 Don't be overly aggressive pushing yourself into a stretch; keep your movements slow and gradual.
 Don't do a stretch if it causes pain.
 And remember to breathe while you stretch.

-You can find a beginner's guide to simple stretches at the Mayo Clinic website here.
+If you need help getting started, here's a beginner's guide to simple stretches from the Mayo Clinic.

 Bone & Muscle Defense